mikke89/RmlUiDoc/pages/rcss/property_index.md

 parent: rcss
 ---

-Following is a full index of properties recognised by RCSS.
+The following table lists all properties recognised by RCSS.
 The **Notes** column details important changes from the CSS specification.

 Name | Values | Initial value | Applies to | Inherited? | Percentages | Notes
 ---- | ------ | ------------- | ---------- | ---------- | ----------- | -----